AP Chemistry Overview

 A full Course Description for AP Chemistry is available from collegeboard.org.

-The AP Chemistry course covers the core scientific principles, theories, and processes which provide a unique approach to the nature of matter and the physical world.
-The course is comprised of material covering 4 main concepts:
+The AP Chemistry class covers the core scientific principles, theories, and processes which provide a unique approach to the nature of matter and the physical world.
+The curriculum is comprised of material covering 4 main concepts:

 - Chemical elements are the building blocks of matter.